Omerr/research-guide/chapters/02 - Part 2 - Part 2 - Research Management Methods/05-the-research-tree.md

 Without a tree, people implement the first approach they think of.
 The tree forces you to identify alternatives and evaluate them systematically before starting.

 **2. Tunnel Vision**
 People lock onto one approach without considering alternatives.
-The tree makes alternatives visible and helps you choose the best starting point.
+The tree makes alternatives visible and helps you not only choose the best starting point, but also reevaluate continuously.

 **3. Inefficient Learning**
 Teams might try expensive, slow approaches first when faster, cheaper ones exist.
 The decision framework helps you learn quickly.

 **4. Answering Questions You Don't Need To**
 Teams waste time investigating interesting but irrelevant questions.
 The tree shows how questions connect - you only need to answer questions that lead to your goal.

-**5. Lost Context**
-When you hit a roadblock, you need to know which question you were trying to answer and what other approaches exist.
-The tree provides that context.

 ### Time to Practice